xmatters/xMatters-Labs/Atlassian/StatusPage/README.md

 This document details how to install and use this integration.

+**NOTE**: As with all integrations in the xMatters Labs, this integration is stll in development, and as such we can provide only limited support.
+If you run into any problems, open an issue here on Github and we'll see what we can do.

 # Pre-Requisites
 * [StatusPage.io](https://www.statuspage.io/) account
 * Existing communication plan - Use a packaged integration from the [integrations](https://www.xmatters.com/integrations) page, or [build your own](https://support.xmatters.com/hc/en-us/articles/202396229)